wethod/learning-center-source/content/finance/index.md

 4. Click *Save*.

-Based on a specific permission's set some roles are able to edit other requests even when already sent.
-To learn more go to *Permissions* at the bottom of this chapter.
+Based on a specific [permission's set]({{< relref "finance/index.md#permissions" >}}), some roles are able to edit other requests even when already sent.

-**Create more than one travel request for the same travel category:**
+Create *more than one travel request* for the same travel category:

 {{< img-center src="/uploads/2020/12/21/new_flight_category.gif" >}}